snakeoss05/AlaKifek.github.io/README.md

 mern stack project

-You need to create env file and link your database (mongodb) and u can to go dashboard and add products
+You need to create env file and link your database (mongodb) and u can go to the dashboard and add products
 1 First setup the env file name the variable connection URI_CONNECTION and link ur database and PORT=5000

 2 run the server nodemon server